Top AMCs join hands with NSE & CIEL to create 50K New Mutual Fund Distributors

-New Delhi, March 16 (IANS) Asset Management Companies along with NSE and CIEL have joined hands to build 50,000 new to industry Mutual Fund Distributors (Financial entrepreneurs) over the next three years.
+New Delhi: Asset Management Companies along with NSE and CIEL have joined hands to build 50,000 new to industry Mutual Fund Distributors (Financial entrepreneurs) over the next three years.

 This is being done under the aegis of ExpertMFD,a first pan-India collaborative initiative comprising of top AMCs who manage over 2/3rd of total AUM in Mutual Fund Industry.